About our goals

 NERVES AND ENVIRONMENTAL SOUNDNESS

 A dog with bad nerves will be afraid of thunder, other noises, new environments, and new experiences.
-Again, this can lead to fear-based behaviors.
+They won't approach things that frighten them and can have negative responses to fear, such as aggression or destructive behaviors.

 STRUCTURE AND HEALTH